Drivers & Software

 Windows® Custom Application Development

-QSI provides an ASCOM-compatible API (Application Programming Interface) enabling users to write their own custom camera control applications.
+QSI provides both an ASCOM-compatible API (Application Programming Interface) alongside a more traditional C API enabling users to write their own custom camera control applications.
 The camera control API is an automation component that communicates with the camera device driver and exports a COM automation interface.
 COM automation provides an interface that allows Microsoft Office, VB, VBA, C++, and other Windows applications to control the camera.
-The API is distributed on the QSI Installation CD and is included with the QSI USB Drivers and Software installer above.
-The API Reference Manual can be downloaded from the documentation page.
+Our C API allows you to write your application in any language that can interface with the C language.

 Using the Windows COM API with LabVIEW, MATLAB and other applications

 The QSI camera control Windows API is an automation component that communicates with the camera device driver and exports a COM automation interface.
 The COM automation interface allows custom camera control applications to be developed for use with National Instruments LabVIEW, MathWorks MATLAB and any other application that adhere to the Windows COM interface.
-The API is distributed on the QSI Installation CD and is included with the QSI USB Drivers and Software installer above.
-The API Reference Manual can be downloaded from the documentation page.
 QSI has sample VI’s for LabVIEW that can be used as a starting point to develop custom LabVIEW applications.
 Please contact QSI Support for details.

 Linux Custom Application Development

 QSI provides a camera control C++ API for Linux users.
 The API provides full camera control and image capture capabilities via the USB interface.
 The API is implemented as a shared library providing an easy to use camera object that exposes all of the features and capabilities of the camera.
 It is well suited for both simple scripting, and more sophisticated imaging application development.
-The QSI Linux API requires Linux kernel version 2.6 or later configured with libusb and is fully tested by QSI on Fedora 24.
+The QSI Linux API requires Linux kernel version 2.6 or later configured with libusb.
 The QSI Linux API is distributed in source code form and can be built using the standard GNU configuration and build tools.
 See the ChangeLog and README files in the archive for additional details.

 Download the QSI Linux API (.tar.gz) 1.2mb v7.6.0